An Architect Inspiration

 • The Environment

-So for me, the architectural design is sometimes just a quest for a solution alternating with periods when it is just a matter of dimensioning walls, spaces, etc.
+So for me, architectural design is sometimes just a quest for a solution alternating with periods when it is just a matter of dimensioning walls, spaces, etc.

 What about other architects?

 The rest is more or less the prioritization of one or the other of the input data.
-Sometimes the architect desires to make some shocking statements, to get attention, it is rhetoric.
+Sometimes the architect desires to make some shocking statements, to get attention, and it is rhetoric.

 The Architect’s Disclaimer